 He recalled that his political interest began in 1984, at age 10, when he attended the Democratic convention in San Francisco and heard civil rights leader Jesse Jackson speak.
 Carson said his thinking was transformed by reading The Autobiography of Malcolm X, and he attended Nation of Islam leader Louis Farrakhan’s Million Man March in 1995.
 In 2007, at age 32, he won a seat on the Indianapolis City-County Council, his first elected office.

 After Julia Carson died in December 2007, her grandson faced significant opposition for the Democratic nomination in the special election to fill the remainder of her term.
-At the January 2008 Democratic caucus, he won a bare majority with 223 of the 439 votes.
-State Rep. David Orentlicher, a lawyer and doctor, got 123 votes, and Marion County Treasurer Michael Rodman came in third with 27 votes.
+At the Democratic caucus, he won a bare majority with 223 of the 439 votes.
 Against Republican state Rep. Jon Elrod, a lawyer, Carson received extensive assistance from the Democratic Congressional Campaign Committee.
 He called for withdrawing U.S. troops from Iraq, endorsed tax cuts for working families, and said companies should have incentives to keep them from sending jobs overseas.
 He won, 54%-43%.
-Carson has faced minimal opposition since, though his vote percentage in the general election has been relatively small compared with most other Black Caucus members.
+Carson has faced minimal opposition since, including in the Democratic primary, though his vote in the general election has been relatively small compared with most other Black Caucus members.

 In the House, his voting record has been mostly liberal.
-He placed near the center of House Democrats in the Almanac vote ratings for 2017.
+He has placed near the center of House Democrats in the Almanac vote ratings.
 He initially opposed the $700 billion bailout of financial markets in 2008, but switched his position after Barack Obama, then the Democratic presidential nominee, urged him to support it.
-Carson has been a senior whip on Minority Whip Steny Hoyer’s team.
-Before the final vote on the health care overhaul in 2010, he claimed that angry protesters outside the Capitol hurled racial epithets at him and civil-rights icon Rep. John Lewis of Georgia.
+Carson has been a senior whip for the Democratic whip organization.